laurenmcelravy/COMP3005/README.md

 place orders for new books if the remaining quantity is less than a given threshold (e.g., 10 books).
 This is done by sending an email to the publisher of the limited books to order a number of books equal to how many books were sold in the previous month (you do not have to implement the email sending component).

+# Instructions to Run Application

+To run this application python 3, pyscopg2 and postgresql is required.
+(To download psycopg2 follow https://www.postgresqltutorial.com/postgresql-python/connect/)

+1. Create a database called bookstore in postgresql
+2. Edit database.ini to the your postgresql information (password and database name)
+3. In PostgreSQL run projectDDL.sql
+4. Run bookstore.py in an IDE and begin using the application.